coffee19850519/single_cell_spatial_image/README.md

 #### Command Line Arguments:
 * -data_folder a folder provides all training samples.
 The data including label file of each sample should follow our predefined schema in a sub-folder under this folder. [type:str]
-*	-model file path for pretrained model file. [type:str]
+*	-model file path for pre-trained model file. [type:str]
 *	-output output root folder. [type:str]
 *	-embedding embedding method in use: scGNN or spaGCN. [type:str]
 *	-transform data pre-transform method: log, logcpm or None. [type:str]